never-ever-n/TASK_MANAGER/README.md

 3. Click the "Add Task" button.
 <br>
 <hr>
-Marking a Task as Complete
+✅Marking a Task as Complete
 <br>
 <br>
 1. Select a task from the list.